richardeigenmann/JPO/README.md

 # on the New Project screen click on the plus (+) icon
 # Add a new Source Group Type - Java - Empty Java Source Group
 # Java Standard: 12
-# Files and Directoris to index: src/main/java
+# Files and Directories to index: src/main/java
 # Next > Create
 # Classes > Main > ApplicationStartupRequest > ApplicationEventHandler > handleApplicationStartupRequest
 ```